Penguinsecq/penguinsecq.github.io/docs/acsc-essential-eight/implementing-acsc-essential-eight-case-study.md

 **Case study 3 - Application Control issue**

 This section is the most challenging for me to accomplish the Essential 8 Maturity Level 1, even though I have a implementation plan because client's environment always is different.
-One of my client, they have many branches and they are in the middle of nowhere.
-If the application control do something wrong for example block "dll", "exe" or other file extensions which are necessary for the operating system.
-Windows will be crashed, and even though with the approval from the client, It's not a good idea.
+You have to be very careful about this section because the application control can crash the operating system if necessary "exe", or "dll" files cannot be executed.
+Let's say your client has many branch in the middle of nowhere, you deploy the application control without solid testing, and end users encounter with the BOD.

 **Implementation**<br>

+In this article, I will talk about using "AppLocker" and how to implement.
+For maturity level 1, you can consider WDAC, AppLocker or third-party application control such as

 Monitor Event Logs:
 Check Event Viewer > Applications and Services Logs > Microsoft > Windows > AppLocker for Event ID 8004 (audit log of blocked executions).